atsushiyamadagithub/uclinux-mac-plus/README.md

 4. Change to the user directory and run build.sh to build the root filesystem
 5. Run buildfs.sh to build the root filesystem disk image.
 The resulting image file is root.img

+   This custom user/buildfs.sh script builds an ext2 root filesystem image on /dev/sda without a Macintosh partition map.
+   The kernel is booted from the floppy image, and the ext2 filesystem is used as the root filesystem.

 6. Change to the uClinux directory and run buildbf.sh to build the boot floppy image.
 The resulting image file is floppy.img
 7. Start MAME:   mame macplus -hard1 root.img -flop1 floppy.img